 The country is well-known for its technological advancements and stringent work ethics.
 Western companies usually have their pick of the best studios to work with.

-With India’s outstanding workers and a growing number of experts, it’s not surprising that most companies, not just animation studios, will flock towards the country.
+With India’s outstanding workers and a growing number of experts, it’s not surprising that most companies, not just animation studios, will flock to the country.

-The future of animation is bright in India—with its labor force’s enormous potential.
+The future of animation is bright in India—with its enormous labor force potential.

 Is the animation industry growing?